 Each of (i) the Founder Shares and (ii) the Merger Closing Shares are subject to certain restrictions on transfer until the termination of applicable lock-up periods.
-See "Business Combination - Related
+See "Business Combination - Related Agreements" for further discussion.

-NASDAQ Ticker Symbols Common Stock: "MVST"
+NASDAQ Ticker Symbols

+Common Stock: "MVST"